jmiyamoto-sec/jmiyamoto-sec.github.io/content/about/index.md

 layout = "about"
 +++

-This site is focused on data security related content (open source preferred) such as NAS, Self-hosted cloud storage, data loss prevention solutions and ransomware recover.
+This site focuses on data security related content (open source preferred) such as NAS, Self-hosted cloud storage, data loss prevention solutions and ransomware recover.

 Thanks for the Hugo template made by [pacollins](https://github.com/pacollins/).